traviscrampton/marnie-lunch/README.md

 - Security: Currently, I would not deploy this app as .env files are not secure and would expose my private API key during the build process.
 Hosting this app in a private repo will provide security for now.
 If I need to deploy this, a middleware that API that I build where the google API key could be more securely stored could be one possible solution to keep the API key safe.
 - I wasn't able to use the InVision tool to inspect the design docs, they appeared as images.
 This greatly reduced my ability to provide pixel-perfect results
 - The text color given in the designs are not accessible
-- I don't think the card design isn't accessible as the favorite button is nested inside of a clickable card
+- I don't think the card design is accessible as the favorite button is nested inside of a clickable card?

 ## Available Scripts